liyunqianggyn/liyunqianggyn.github.io/index.md

 ## About Me

 <img align="right" width='140' src="yunqiang1.jpg">
-Yunqiang Li
+Yunqiang Li <br />
-PhD candidate at Computer vision lab
+PhD candidate at Computer vision lab<br />
-Faculty of Electrical Engineering, Mathematics and Computer Science Delft University of Technology
+Faculty of Electrical Engineering, Mathematics and Computer Science<br />
+Delft University of Technology

 Wenjie Pei is an Assistant Professor with the Harbin Institute of Technology, Shenzhen, China.